MachineLemonade/docs/v0.9/kubepodoperator.md

     - For Astronomer Enterprise, this would be be your `base-namespace-deployment` name (e.g. `astronomer-frigid-vacuum-0996`)
 - Set the `in_cluster` parameter to `True` in your code
     - This will tell your task to look inside the cluster for the Kubernetes config.
 In this setup, the workers are tied to a role with the right privileges in the cluster.
+- Set the `is_delete_pod_operator` parameter to `True` in your code
+    - This will delete completed pod in the namespace as they finish, keeping Airflow below its resource quotas.

 #### Add Resources to your Deployment on Astronomer

 The KubernetesPodOperator will launch pods on resources allocated to it in the `Extra Capacity` section of your deployment's `Configure` page of the [Astronomer UI](https://www.astronomer.io/docs/astronomer-ui/).
 Pods will **only** run on the resources configured here.
-The rest of your deployment will run on standard resources.
+Adding `Extra Capacity` will increase your namespace's [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) so that Airflow has permissions to launch pods in the namespace.

 For `Extra Capacity`, we recommend starting with **10AU**, and scaling up from there as needed.
 If it's set to 0, you'll get a permissions error:

 ```
-ERROR - Exception when attempting to create Namespaced Pod.
+ERROR - Exception when attempting to create Namespace Pod.
 Reason: Forbidden
 "Failure","message":"pods is forbidden: User \"system:serviceaccount:astronomer-cloud-solar-orbit-4143:solar-orbit-4143-worker-serviceaccount\" cannot create pods in the namespace \"datarouter\"","reason":"Forbidden","details":{"kind":"pods"},"code":403}
 ```